mickknutson/spring_security_course/chapter03/chapter03.02/README.md

 ## Tasks

-> * create InMemoryUserDetailsManager outside of the WebSecurityConfigurerAdapter
+> * Create InMemoryUserDetailsManager outside of the WebSecurityConfigurerAdapter
-> * update our existing EventService implementation, DefaultEventService
+> * Update our existing EventService implementation, DefaultEventService
-> * Convert AppUser into the Spring User (UserDetails) in SpringSecurityUserContext.java
+> * Convert AppUser into the Spring User (UserDetails) in SpringSecurityUserContext
 > * Update the RegistrationController

 > * Execute/Run the updated code and test